Character class (Dungeons & Dragons): Reception

-In SLUG Magazine's review of the 5th Edition Player's Handbook (2014), Henry Glasheen wrote: "I didn't feel like any race was unduly pidgeonholed into one class or another [...].
+In SLUG Magazines review of the 5th Edition Player's Handbook (2014), Henry Glasheen wrote: "I didn't feel like any race was unduly pidgeonholed into one class or another [...].
 Classes are deeper now, with more meaningful customization options and a more modest progression.
 Multiclassing is still available, but it seems like the development team has found a way to balance the overpowered multiclassing opportunities of D&D 3.5 while avoiding the convoluted clusterfuck that was multiclassing in 4th Edition.
 In most cases, you'll want to stick to your starting class, but there are some interesting multiclass builds that I certainly want to try out".
 Gus Wezerek, for FiveThirtyEight, reported that of the 5th edition "class and race combinations per 100,000 characters that players created on D&D Beyond from" August 15 to September 15, 2017, fighters were the most created at 13,906 total, followed by rogues (11,307) and wizards (9,855).
 Druids were the least created at 6,328 total.
 Wezerek wrote "When I started playing 'Dungeons & Dragons' five years ago, I never would have chosen the game's most popular match: the human fighter.
 There are already enough human fighters in movies, TV and books — my first character was an albino dragonborn sorcerer.
 But these days I can get behind the combo's simplicity".
 Screen Rant rated the wizard class as the most powerful class and the ranger class as the least powerful of the base 12 character classes in 5th Edition.

 On the 2024 5th Edition update to class progression, Christian Hoffer of ComicBook.com thought that "while subclass standardization might make sense from a rules and balance perspective, it does unfortunately rob some Dungeons & Dragons of some roleplaying flavor.
 Almost all of the spellcasting classes feel a bit homogenized at lower levels with this change, although assumedly the different spell lists and the 1st and 2nd level abilities can make up some of this difference".
 Henry St Leger of GamesRadar+ opined that "the D&D rules revisions seem to be a net improvement to one of the best tabletop RPGs", however, he felt some classes lost "flavorful aspects" in exchange for "utility elsewhere".
 He stated that "I'm hugely excited to try each of the revised classes for myself, and inevitably there were going to be losses alongside the many gains in this semi-new edition.
 But some may find that the things that drew them to a class fantasy in the first place have been sidelined – and those players may find themselves missing what they've lost".